chasetmartin/riverforecast_dashboard/README.md

 # River Flood Forecasting Dashboard
-### This application is a flood level dashboard designed to provide users with real-time river flood statuses and forecasts, based on the new API from the National Water Prediction Service (NOAA).
+### This application is a flood level dashboard designed to provide users with real-time river flood statuses and forecasts, based on the new Preview API from the National Water Prediction Service (NOAA).

+*** This is a test project and should not be used for decision making ***

 #### It will eventually allow users to create their own personalized dashboards to monitor the flood levels of specific rivers.